JordanCH05/History_Of_Brunel/README.md

 ## Deployment

-* This site was deployed to GitHub pages
+* This site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the Settings tab
+    * From the source section drop-down menu, select the Master Branch
+    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The link to the live site can be found [here](https://jordanch05.github.io/History_Of_Brunel/index.html)

 ## Credits